SK-SCMLab/Data-visualization-Process-stability-studies_Excel/README.md

   - Some occasional shifts suggest delays in specific production batches
   - Higher ranges in preprocessing transport stages suggest inconsistency
   - Specific outliers exceed control limits, pointing to potential breakdowns
+ - *Performed T.Test on Mean (X-bar)* to compare the cycle time and machine efficiency evaluation || The observed p-value for the sample dataset of 100 line items are statisically significant as the value is lesser than 0.05
+ - *Performed F.Test on Range (R)* to monitor process stability and machine variability || The observed p-value for the sample dataset of 100 line items are statisically significant as the value is lesser than 0.05

 2. ** Improvement areas **
 - *TransportTime* fluctuations could be reduced by improving logistics scheduling